nodejs/node/deps/npm/docs/content/commands/npm-run-script.md

 * Default: false

 You can use the `--silent` flag to prevent showing `npm ERR!` output on error.

+#### workspace

+* Alias: `-w`
+* Type: Array
+* Default: `[]`

+Enable running scripts in the context of workspaces while also filtering by the provided names or paths provided.

+Valid values for the `workspace` config are either:
+- Workspace names
+- Path to a workspace directory
+- Path to a parent workspace directory (will result to selecting all of the children workspaces)

+#### workspaces

+* Alias: `-ws`
+* Type: Boolean
+* Default: `false`

+Run scripts in the context of all configured workspaces for the current project.

 ### See Also